U.S. corporate pensions bet on bonds even as prices seen falling

 Standish relies on LDI strategies for more than $13 billion of the more than $160 billion in bond assets it manages for clients.

 By the end of last year, 19 U.S. companies of the 100 Milliman studied had bond allocations of 50 percent and higher, compared with 10 in 2010.
-TRW Automotive Holdings Corp, which has a $7 billion pension plan, had the highest at 73.5 percent.
+TRW Automotive Holdings Corp TRW.N, which has a $7 billion pension plan, had the highest at 73.5 percent.

 One LDI strategy involves exiting assets such as equities and buying long-dated bonds, even if the market environment makes this seem counterintuitive.
-For Clorox Corp, embracing LDI amid signs rates may rise wasn't easy.
+For Clorox Corp (CLX.N), embracing LDI amid signs rates may rise wasn't easy.

 "We did this over time," said Chip Conradi, treasurer at Clorox in Oakland, California, at a webcast in March.
 "Ultimately, it got to a point where the Clorox pension committee was comfortable with it.
 They accepted the notion of a glide path ... which would take emotion out of the decision."